 What I don’t know about [insert topic here] can fill a book.
-So far I’ve used that philosophy to fill five.
+So far I’ve used that philosophy to fill six.

-My job description, as I see it: Discover a topic that I know next to nothing about yet I wish everyone would know next to everything about; immerse myself in that subject; transform my newfound knowledge into narratives that—if I’m doing my job right—can help readers reimagine their worlds.
+My job description, as I see it: Discover a topic I know next to nothing about yet I wish I knew next to everything about; immerse myself in that subject; transform my newfound knowledge into narratives that—if I’m doing my job right—can help readers reimagine their worlds.

-Books: The 4% Universe follows the scientists who discovered that 96% of the universe exists in forms we don’t (yet) understand—dark matter and dark energy.
+Books: The Trouble with Gravity: Solving the Mystery Beneath Our Feet (Houghton Mifflin Harcourt, July 2019) is a metaphysical romp about the "force" that resists definition.
+The 4% Universe follows the scientists who discovered that 96% of the universe exists in forms we don’t (yet) understand—dark matter and dark energy.
 The Invisible Century pairs Einstein and Freud in their investigations of new frontiers in science and philosophy—relativity and the unconscious.
 Seeing and Believing traces the history of the telescope, the invention that has allowed us to find our place in the universe.
 Waterloo Diamonds chronicles the attempt of a dying industrial town in Iowa to retain its minor league baseball franchise.
 And The Autistic Brain, a collaboration with Temple Grandin, uses the quirks of the mind to explore the workings of the brain.

 Honors: Guggenheim Fellowship, Antarctic Artists and Writers grant from the National Science Foundation, Literary Nonfiction fellowship from the New York Foundation for the Arts, Science Communication Award from the American Institute of Physics, PEN Syndicated Fiction Award (including an invitational reading at the Library of Congress).
 The Autistic Brain, a collaboration with Temple Grandin, received the Goodreads Choice Award for Best Nonfiction Book of 2013.
 My own books have been translated into sixteen languages.